 Professor and Program Leader for Literacy

-Associate Professor Dr. Jody Polleck is the program leader for literacy education at Hunter College in New York City.
-For the past 16 years, she has also served as a secondary literacy intervention teacher and literacy coach across the five boroughs.
-Jody completed her undergraduate degree at the University of Maryland-College Park, majoring in journalism and English with a minor in women’s studies.
-She began her work with urban adolescents in 1994 as an outreach counselor for homeless youth in Washington, D.C.
-In 1999, she received her Master’s at the University of South Florida in English education and worked as a high school reading and English teacher for emergent readers and writers in a dropout prevention program.
-In 2002, she received National Board Certification for adolescent and young adulthood/English language arts.
-In 2003, Jody received a full-fellowship to New York University where she completed her doctoral degree in English education four years later.
-Her research focused on urban adolescent females of color and their experiences in student-led book clubs.
-Jody explored how these alternative, supplemental forums were effective in not only promoting literacy but social and emotional development as well.
-In addition to teaching and researching, Jody has trained teachers nationally and internationally and has developed several regional curriculum guides for reading, English, and social studies.
-Her current research agenda focuses on differentiated and culturally responsive-sustaining literacy instruction.
-In 2019, she received a Fulbright Scholar Award where she developed and researched student-led book clubs for adolescents with autism in the Netherlands.
-Jody has been published in over 20 different books and journals including ALAN Review, Contemporary Issues in Technology and and Teacher Education, English Journal, High School Journal, Reading Horizons, ALAN Review, The English Journal, Reading and Writing Quarterly, Preventing School Failure, and Teacher Education Quarterly.
+Associate Professor Dr. Jody Polleck is the program coordinator for literacy education.
+Currently, she also serves as a literacy intervention teacher and coach for the NYC Department of Education District 79.
+Jody began her work with urban adolescents in 1994 as an outreach counselor in Washington, D.C. for homeless youth.
+In 1999, she received her Master’s in English education and worked as a high school reading and English teacher for emerging readers and writers within a dropout prevention program.
+In 2002, she received National Board Certification for adolescent English language arts; and in 2003, she accepted a full-fellowship to New York University where she completed her doctoral degree, centering the lives of urban adolescents and their literacy experiences.
+Jody is also a 2019 Fulbright scholar.
+Her current research focuses on differentiated, culturally responsive- sustaining literacy instruction and its intersections with healing-centered and culturally-affirming social emotional learning.
+She has published in over 20 different books and journals including ALAN Review, Contemporary Issues in Technology and and Teacher Education, English Journal, High School Journal, The English Journal, Reading Horizons, ALAN Review, Reading and Writing Quarterly, Preventing School Failure, and Teacher Education Quarterly.
 She is currently working on her first book with Teachers College Press, Book Clubs as Transformative and Inclusive Spaces.

 - B.A.
 1996 University of Maryland